Which ninja turtle are you? Maybe strive to be a resilience ninja…

 Angela Duckworth’s book Grit: The Power of Passion and Perseverance and her powerful TED talk of the same name, describes that to be gritty means you have both the determination to continue to do something even when people tell you it’s hard and, that you’ll also have a sense of purpose and direction on one project to see it to its completion.
 With grit and resilience, no matter what life may throw at us, we’ll be determined and focused.

-There are distinct echoes with these teachings and The Winning Edge and it’s both exciting and satisfying to think our Programme, conceived almost four decades ago, is still so relevant for all.
+There are distinct echoes with these teachings and The Winning Edge and it’s both exciting and satisfying to think our course, conceived almost four decades ago, is still so relevant for all.
 Understanding we’re in charge of our own destiny, choices and decisions, is crucial to knowing we alone choose the path our life will take.
 COVID or no COVID.
 Anything we want enough, we can work with tenacity to achieve - whether that’s productivity at work, stronger relationships, planning a project for home, a health and fitness goal or whether it’s to build and maintain good mental health.

 The landscape we find ourselves in at the moment isn’t going anywhere fast and so a mindset of resilience is key.
 And it’s important that it’s a habit – a programme we have running in the background.